bobdenotter/boltflow/Boltflow - Setting up a project.md

 ./boltflow.sh config_local_dev
 ```

+This will create the file, and open it in an editor.
+You should add your database credentials in this file, so that they will remain local to the current environment, and they don’t get committed to the git repository we’re about to set up.

-Run it again, to set up our extensions, cache and files folders:
+Run boltflow.sh again, to set up our extensions, cache and files folders:

 ```
 ./boltflow.sh
 ```

 It’s strongly recommended to store the database credentials in your `config_local.yml` and _not_ in the general `config.yml`.
 If you do it like this, you’ll be able to store most configuration in `config.yml`, and be able to store that in your

 ## Setting up a .git repository
 You can use any git provider you prefer, as long as you use a form of versioning control for your projects.
 We’re going to create a new repository, and add our project files to it, using the `.gitignore` that comes with our standard setup.